 And finally bake in a preliminary heated oven for 45-50 minutes without opening the oven door during the first half an hour.
 With the kozunak ready and out of the oven and the eggs painted in all colours and art techniques, you are ready for Easter!

 Serve with yoghurt and celebrate with pleasure.

-For those of you who would prefer buying a ready kozunak, you are most welcome to buy it at the Kempinski Hotel Zografski - we have used this same recipe to make your holiday more delicious!
+For those of you who would prefer buying a ready kozunak, you are most welcome to buy it at the Kempinski Hotel Marinela - we have used this same recipe to make your holiday more delicious!